romanukyan/romanukyan.github.io/_posts/2014-12-13-plotting-gold-prices-with-r.markdown

 categories: r development
 ---

-An experiment with R and it's ggplot2 library.
+An experiment with R and its ggplot2 library.

 {% highlight r %}
 library(ggplot2)